khai-auto-tools/boost-builder/README.md

 ## How does this works?

-Just reply on Continuous Integration
+Just rely on Continuous Integration

 ## Download